sbragagnolo/bc-tutorial-2018/patterns1.md

 ## 4. Reentrancy

 Reentrancy is the name of a major security flaw in a smart contract.
-Much like SQL-injection, it is caused by unsecure coding practices.
+Much like SQL-injection, it is caused by insecure coding practices.
 For example, consider the following Bank contract, in this bank people store their Ether.

 ```solidity
 pragma solidity^0.4.24;